-Rhode Island is one of the few states that provide temporary disability insurance (TDI) for employees through a state-run program.
-Employees fund the program through paycheck withholding.
-Employees who are unable to work due to a temporary disability (including pregnancy) are eligible for partial wage replacement.
+Rhode Island is one of the few states that provide temporary disability insurance (TDI) for employees through a state-run program (and was actually the first to do so).
+Employees fund the program through paycheck withholding (a 1.1% employee wage deduction up to a certain amount).
+Employees who are unable to work due to a temporary disability, including pregnancy, are eligible for partial wage replacement.
 Employees who are unable to work due to an on-the-job illness or injury must collect benefits through the workers' compensation program instead.

 A few years ago, Rhode Island added a temporary caregiver insurance (TCI) program, which pays benefits to employees for up to four weeks of parenting leave.
 The earnings requirements and benefit amounts are the same for both programs.